Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Conclusion and Future Work

-In this paper, we analyze the convergence difference between HB and NAG in training an over-parameterized two-layer neural network with ReLU activation.
-By exploiting high-resolution ODE formulations of momentum methods and NTK theory, we establish the global linear convergence of HB and NAG.
-Our result provides the first theoretical guarantee for the acceleration of NAG over HB in training neural networks.
-In addition, our analysis provides tighter upper bounds on the convergence rates for the high-resolution ODEs of HB and NAG.
+In this paper, we study the convergence of momentum methods in training an over-parameterized two-layer ReLU neural network.
+By exploiting high-resolution ODE formulations and the NTK theory, the global convergences of HB and NAG are established.
+In contrast with previous works, we exploit high-resolution ODEs instead of the low-resolution.
+In addition, our work yields tighter upper bounds via a more refined inequality and analysis, which provides the first theoretical guarantee for the acceleration of NAG over HB in tackling non-convex optimization problem on neural networks.

-A natural future direction is to apply our analysis framework to study the convergence difference between HB and NAG in training other architectures of neural networks.
-Moreover, the convergence of the adaptive first-order method is unexplored for neural network optimization, such as~AdaBound~\cite{LiuKXQL22} and RMSProp~\cite{XuZZM21}.
-Our obtained result may inspire new tools to understanding the convergence behaviors of these adaptive methods.
+There are several directions for future research.
+Firstly, it is natural to further extend our result to deep neural networks, where the key technical challenge lies in deriving and analyzing the spectral properties of the corresponding $\bm{H}$.
+We note that there is some works about the eigenvalues of $\bm{H}$, including deep fully-connected neural networks~\cite{dugradient}, graph neural networks~\cite{DBLP:conf/nips/DuHSPWX19} and convolutional neural networks~\cite{Li2019}.
+Secondly, stochastic optimization methods are widely used in training neural networks due to relatively low computational costs.
+Therefore, it would be interesting to extend existing stochastic convex works~\cite{Nakakita2022,Laborde2020} to analyze the stochastic optimization problem in neural networks.
+Finally, the understanding of the adaptive first-order method is still lacking, such as~AdaBound~\cite{LiuKXQL22} and RMSProp~\cite{XuZZM21}.
+These adaptive methods also incorporate the idea of momentum and our work may inspire the development of new tools for understanding their convergence behaviors.